 Wondering what to do with those beautiful spring peas that you just couldn’t resist at the market?
 We hear you.
 We get pretty excited when those first spring vegetables start showing up at the market, too.
 Thankfully, this spring pea puree is the solution.
-(And if spring hasn’t quite sprung yet where you’re at, it’s just as tasty made with frozen peas.)
+(And if spring hasn’t quite sprung yet where you’re at, it’s just as lovely made with frozen peas.)
 Serve it as a side dish alongside grilled fish, spring lamb, or roast chicken.
-Schmear it on a cracker.
-Set it out with crudité.
+Smear it on a cracker.
+Set it out with crudités.
 Twirl it with pasta.
-Or figure something else out and let us know in a comment below.–Angie Zoobkoff
+Or trick it out in a different fashion and let us know in a comment below.–Angie Zoobkoff

 Spring Pea Puree

 - 1 pound shelled fresh or frozen peas (about 3 cups)

 - 1 small onion or 1 large shallot, chopped

 - 1/4 cup canned chicken broth or homemade chicken stock